Home equity loans and HELOC loans provide you with cash using the equity you have built up in your home.

 A home equity loan is a loan that uses the borrower’s home equity as collateral.
 It does not replace the first lien mortgage, and instead, it takes a second position.

 This means that if your current first lien mortgage is at 80 percent of the home value, you may not qualify.
-However, if you only owe 60 percent of the value of your home on your current first lien.
+However, if you only owe 60 percent of your home’s value on your current first lien.
 You may be able to borrow another 20 percent of the cost through a home equity loan.